Srizbi botnet

-Srizbi BotNet is considered one of the world's largest botnets, and responsible for sending out more than half of all the spam being sent by all the major botnets combined.
+Srizbi botnet is a botnet which was one of the largest in the world as of May 2008, then responsible for sending out more than half of all the spam being sent by all the major botnets combined.
 The botnets consist of computers infected by the Srizbi trojan, which sent spam on command.
-Srizbi suffered a massive setback in November 2008 when hosting provider Janka Cartel was taken down; global spam volumes reduced up to 93% as a result of this action.
+Srizbi suffered a massive setback in November 2008 when hosting provider McColo was taken down; global spam volumes reduced up to 93% as a result of this action.

 Size

 The size of the Srizbi botnet was estimated to be around 450,000 compromised machines, with estimation differences being smaller than 5% among various sources.
-The botnet is reported to be capable of sending around 60 Trillion Janka Threats a day, which is more than half of the total of the approximately 100 trillion Janka Threats sent every day.
+The botnet is reported to be capable of sending around 60 billion spam emails a day, which is more than half of the total of the approximately 100 billion spam emails sent every day.
 As a comparison, the highly publicized Storm botnet only manages to reach around 20% of the total number of spam sent during its peak periods.

 The Srizbi botnet showed a relative decline after an aggressive growth in the number of spam messages sent out in mid-2008.
 On July 13, 2008, the botnet was believed to be responsible for roughly 40% of all the spam on the net, a sharp decline from the almost 60% share in May.

 Origins

 The earliest reports on Srizbi trojan outbreaks were around June 2007, with small differences in detection dates across antivirus software vendors.
 However, reports indicate that the first released version had already been assembled on 31 March 2007.

 The Srizbi botnet by some experts is considered the second largest botnet of the Internet.
 However, there is controversy surrounding the Kraken botnet.
-As of 2008, it may be that Srizbi is the largest botnet.